ryojp/todo/README.md

 - `make up` to start a dev environment *without* building images.
 - `make down` to stop the dev environment.

-After the dev environment starts up, the frontend client listens requests at `http://localhost` (port 80) and the API server accepts requests on port 5000.
+After the dev environment starts up, the frontend client listens requests at `http://localhost:8080` and the API server accepts requests at `http://localhost:5000`.

 ## Development using VSCode Remote Containers Extension
 For VSCode users, Remote Containers extension is very useful.